zconn/zconn/README.md

-- 👋 Hi, I’m @zconn or Zack Connaughton an experienced aerospace engineer developing skill in computer programming while building applications specifically targeted to engineeering at my work.
+- 👋 Hi, I’m @zconn or Zack Connaughton an experienced aerospace engineer with skill in computer programming, building applications specifically targeted to design engineering and project management work.
-- 👀 I’m interested in web development and data analytics/data science as these have a direct application to my current work.
-I'm developing the data collection and data cleansing processes and software required to streamline design engineering work and integrate with production of parts more efficiently and meaningfully.
+- 👀 I’m interested in expanding my front end experience as I have mostly been working back end and with our Arango database instance.
+I enjoy data analytics/data science as these have a direct application to my current work but still in the process of developing a good data pipeline for entry so I know the data coming in is clean enough for effective data science.
 - 🌱 I’m currently learning React but have experience in Angular and nest.
-I have also done some python projects.
+I have also done smaller python projects in my certificate course and for my own personal learning.

 <!---
 zconn/zconn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.